-"Through joint partnership with local residents, communities and business, Sunderland aims to become a carbon neutral city by 2040 and for the city to achieve net-zero greenhouse gas emissions by 2045 or as soon as possible."
+"Through joint partnership with local residents, communities and business, Sunderland aims to become a carbon neutral city by 2040."

 To help us achieve our vision, we will work with partners and with Government to identify support and investment which can enable us to bring forward achievement of our vision.

-The Shadow Board is referred to as the 2030 Board, this was to reflect our aspirations to achieve our vision by 2030.
-However, we must be led by science and the data.
+The Shadow Board is referred to as the